-There are many reasons someone would want to follow the activity of a case.
+There are many reasons someone may want to follow the activity in a case.
 Obviously, the plaintiff’s and defendant’s council will want to know of any transaction so they can promptly react and inform their clients.
-Attorneys, Paralegals, and other legal professionals may also want to track noteworthy cases that impact their service, or follow cases to scout for potential clients.
+Attorneys, Paralegals, and other legal professionals may also want to track notable cases that impact their service or follow cases to scout for potential clients.

-If you are not already registered with File & ServeXpress, you can register here.
+If you still need to register with File & ServeXpress, you can register here.

 Once you register, go to the Alerts page in-app, and select the “Create New Alert” button: